-Your plant has been shipped to you in a pot.
-We urge you to remove it from the shipping box and plant it as soon as possible.
-Should planting be delayed, remove the plastic bag from around the pot, place the plant in a sunny location, and keep it well-watered.
-Once planted, it will begin growing new roots and, depending on the time of year, growing new foliage.
+Your plants have been shipped to you in pots.
+We urge you to remove them from the shipping box and plant them as soon as possible.
+Should planting be delayed due to weather or other unforeseen circumstances, roll the plastic bag down around each plant and place them near a bright window or other sunny location.
+Keep them wellwatered in their pots until permanently planted.
+Once planted, they begin setting roots and, as the weather warms, begin showing new growth.
+Please plant as soon as possible, provide reasonable care and be patient.